pimoroni/Picade-Sketch/update/README.md

 * Press your mapped "Start" button.
 * Go to Quit
 * Go to Quit Emulationstation
+* Answer yes, and make sure to press a button to prevent it relaunching

 ### Run the updater
 If you've already cloned the updater, cd into the update folder and use `git pull` to update it.
 Otherwise: